mkopsnc/catalogue_qt_docker/docker-compose/README.md

 # Configuration

 ### Docker-compose Configuration

-You can edit `docker-compose._deployment_name_.yml` to change:
+**Note!** If you're not familiar with docker enviroment, please remember that building and running are diffrent!
+If you have already build container, you can change some of the configuration of containers without rebulding whole docker, which save a lot of time.
+To do so open configutation file `docker-compose._deployment_name_.yml` and change if you wish:

 - The path where MySQL will store the data (default: `$(pwd)/db-data`)
 - The path where pulsefiles are stored on the host (default: `$(pwd)/imasdb`)
 - To map MySQL port to host port, so you can access the database from the container (by deafult no ports are exposed)
 - To add custom configuration of Web Services: `application.properties` file

-Additionally you can edit existing configuration, or create your own e.g `docker-compose.myconf.yml` and run it!
+Additionally you can  create your own e.g `docker-compose.myconf.yml` and run it!
 ```
 > ./run.sh -s myconf
 ```

 ### Catalog QT 2 Web Services Configuration